csdoracle/Cloud-Security-Day/IDCS100.md

 ## Activate Account - (Persona: End-User)

-- Login to Gmail as the assigned user.
+- Login to gmail as [demoidcs@gmail.com]().
 Go to the label corresponding to the user.
 Verify that there is an activation email from IDCS.

 ![](images/100/100-39.png)